Water Filters & Purifiers

 Most shower filter cartridges are rated for approximately 10,000–15,000 litres, which typically works out to 6–12 months for a single person or couple.
 A household of four might replace cartridges every 3–6 months.

 Genuinely easy.
-Most inline shower filters install in under 5 minutes with no tools — you simply unscrew your existing showerhead, screw on the filter housing, then reattach the showerhead.
-Some models include thread tape for a watertight seal.
-That's it.
+Most inline shower filters install in under 5 minutes with no tools — unscrew your existing showerhead, screw on the filter housing, then reattach the showerhead.

 Shower Filters and Hard Water

-If you're in a hard water area (common in parts of Western Australia, South Australia, and regional Queensland), you might also be dealing with mineral buildup on your skin and hair.
-Standard shower filters don't soften water — for hard water, you'd need a dedicated water softener or a whole house system.
+If you're in a hard water area (common in parts of Western Australia, South Australia, and regional Queensland), standard shower filters don't soften water.
+For hard water, you'd need a dedicated water softener or a whole house system.
 That said, removing chlorine still makes a meaningful difference even in hard water areas.

 Frequently Asked Questions